mpky/abrams_yolo_v2/README.md

 # YOLO v2 Applied to M1 Abrams Tanks

 #### Project Goal: Train a set of YOLO weights to detect and draw bounding boxes around given images and videos containing M1 Abrams tanks.
-This a continuation of https://github.com/mpky/abrams_project.
+This is a continuation of https://github.com/mpky/abrams_project.

 #### Data